The Cruelty Men

 This novel is a new work from the prize-winning author Emer Martin.
 Her first novel, Breakfast in Babylon, won Book of the Year 1996 at the prestigious Listowel Writers’ Week.

-This book is a sweeping multi-generational view of an Irish-speaking family who moved from Kerry to the Meath Gaeltacht and the disasters that befall their children in Irish institutions.
-Abandoned by her parents when they resettle in Meath, Mary O Conaill is faced with the task of raising her younger siblings alone.
-Padraig is disappeared, Bridget escapes and her brother Seamus inherits the farm.
-Maeve is sent to work as a servant to a family of shopkeepers in the local town—later, pregnant and unwed, she is placed in a Magdalene Laundry where her twins are forcibly taken from her.
+Abandoned by her parents when they resettle in Meath, Mary O Conaill faces the task of raising her younger siblings alone.
+Padraig is disappeared, Seán joins the Christian Brothers, Bridget escapes and her brother Seamus inherits the farm.
+Maeve is sent to serve a family of shopkeepers in the local town.
+Later, pregnant and unwed, she is placed in a Magdalene Laundry where her twins are forcibly removed.

 A delightful abundance of poetic and surreal phrases, quips and curses in this book give it a vitality and authenticity.
 Poignant and swift, The Cruelty Men tells an unsentimental yet emotional tale of survival in a country proclaimed as independent but subjugated by silence.